nikerl/supertitles/README.md

 rm src/*.class
 ```

-Either run it by double clicking the executable or in the terminal using:
+Run it by either double clicking the executable or in the terminal using this command:
 ```bash
 java -jar SuperTitles.jar
 ```